MultiSafepay/docs/content/point-of-sale/pos-troubleshooting.md

 > - Description of the issue
 > - If available, pictures or video

+# Errors in the display of the app / screen

+- Restart your terminal.
+- contact us via support@multisafepay.com

 ***
 # Set device to developer mode